Updates of this document: go to the end of this doc.

 The last default tab includes buttons for installing some popular applications.

 Even though these apps are popular and useful, we’ve chosen not to install them by default.
 This gives users a better opportunity to “tailor” their system, but still, have an easy way to install these apps.
 The packages behind the buttons are:

 By the way, do you remember that the previous tab included a button AUR & yay!?
 As you (should!) know by now, pacman is the main package manager in EndeavourOS.
 It manages packages that are available from the Arch Linux repositories.
 But there is a huge amount of more apps available in the AUR (Arch User Repository).
 AUR is not managed by pacman.
 That’s why EndeavourOS provides another package manager, yay.
 It is like pacman, but supports AUR applications in addition to Arch Linux repositories.

-Welcome version 3.0 introduced a new feature: users can personalize Welcome by adding own command buttons.
+Welcome version 3.0 introduced a new feature: users can personalize Welcome by adding their own command buttons.

 Here’s an example what it might look like:

 You can see a new tab Personal Commands and some command buttons are already added in the picture above.

 The new tab will be activated only if the configuration file

 The first button Tutorial: Personal Commands will be automatically created, and it shows a short tutorial about how to create new Welcome commands.
 Check that out!